dmc5179/openshift4-disconnected/playbooks/roles/install_httpd/README.md

 # Ansible role `httpd`

-A simple Ansible role for installing and configuring the Apache web server for RHEL/CentOS 8 and Fedora 28+.
+A simple Ansible role for installing and configuring the Apache web server for RHEL 8.
 Specifically, the responsibilities of this role are to:

 - Install the necessary packages;
 - Maintain the main configuration file;